The Chicks: 1989–1995: Original bluegrass group

 The Chicks formed as the Dixie Chicks in Dallas, Texas (seen here in 2016).

 The Chicks were founded as the Dixie Chicks in 1989 in Dallas, Texas, an area with country music roots.
-The original lineup consisted of El Paso native Laura Lynch on upright bass, Californian Robin Lynn Macy on guitar, and the multi-instrumentalist sisters Martie and Emily Erwin, respectively born in Pennsylvania and Massachusetts and raised in Addison.
+The original lineup consisted of El Paso native Laura Lynch on upright bass, Californian Robin Lynn Macy on guitar, and the multi-instrumentalist sisters Martie and Emily Erwin, respectively born in Pennsylvania and Massachusetts and raised in Addison, Texas.
 The Erwin sisters, who were later married and both changed their names twice (Martie to Martie Seidel, then Martie Maguire; Emily to Emily Robison, then Emily Strayer), previously performed as members of the bluegrass group Blue Night Express along with country singer Sharon Gilchrist and her brother Troy.
 The band name was taken from the album Dixie Chicken by Lowell George of Little Feat.
 They initially played predominantly bluegrass and a mix of country standards.
 All four women played and sang, though Martie and Emily provided most of the instrumentation while Lynch and Macy shared lead vocal duties.
 Martie primarily played fiddle, mandolin, and viola, while Emily's specialties included five-stringed banjo and resonator guitar.
 In 1987, Martie had won second place, and in 1989, third place in the national fiddle championships held at the Walnut Valley Festival in Winfield, Kansas.

 In 1990, Penny Cook, the daughter of then-Texas senator John Tower, gave the Dixie Chicks $10,000 to record an album.
 Later that year, the Dixie Chicks released their self-produced debut studio album Thank Heavens for Dale Evans on a local independent label called Crystal Clear Sound.
 The album was named after actress and singer-songwriter Dale Evans.
 The group paid $5,000 for the 14-track album.
 Half of this album's tracks consist of cover songs including Patsy Montana's "I Want to Be a Cowboy's Sweetheart", Jon Ims' "West Texas Wind", and Sam Cooke's "Bring It On Home to Me".
 Macy co-wrote two tracks, with Martie also serving as co-writer for the title track.

 A Christmas single was released at the end of the year – a 45 RPM vinyl record titled Home on the Radar Range with "Christmas Swing" on one side and the song on the flip side named "The Flip Side".
 The record titles were significant; during that period of time, the bandmates dressed up as "cowgirls", and publicity photos reflected this image.
 They also appeared at the Grand Ole Opry and Garrison Keillor's radio show A Prairie Home Companion.
 The Dixie Chicks began building a fan base, winning the prize for "best band" at the 1990 Telluride Bluegrass Festival and opening for established country music artists, including Garth Brooks, Reba McEntire, and George Strait.